gugarosa/leaflyer/README.md

 ### Scrap Strains Meta-Data

-Further, with the strains' list in hands, it is now possible to extract JSON-like information from every URL that has been found.
-To fulfill this purpose, just use the following script:
+Further, with the strains' list in hand, it is now possible to extract JSON-like information from every URL.
+To fulfill this purpose, use the following script:

 ```Python
 python scrap_strains_data.py -h